futurice/clojure-workshop/materials/section-3/README.md

 ```clojure
 (.getElementById js/document "my-element")
 ```

-n
+ClojureScript data structures (set, vector, list, keyword, symbol and map) need to be converted in order to use them in JavaScript.
+The same applies also vice versa.

-If we want to access properties of a JavaScript object, we can do so with the `.-` property access syntax.
+You can also access properties of a JavaScript object directly from ClojureScript with the `.-` property access syntax.

 ```clojure
 (.-bar js/foo) ;; JS output: foo.bar;